t8/arlink/README.md

 In order to query for a wallet address from a different blockchain, see the GraphQL examples below:............------------..asdasd.........asdadad......................

-To get all transactions of linked wallets for a given user:
+To get all transactions of linked wallets for a given user: asdasdsadasdasd
 ```
 query {
   transactions(